 Las Vegas Paiute Multi-Purpose Room, 1316 Sackett Street, Las Vegas

-Nevada’s largest marijuana retail facility and first on tribal lands open its doors to the public on at 10 a.m.
-Monday.
-The new 15,500 square-foot Nuwu Cannabis Marketplace is on a 2.5-acre parcel next to the Las Vegas Paiute Tribal Mini Mart, 1225 N. Main St., north of Washington Avenue.
+Nevada’s largest marijuana retail facility and first on tribal lands is the 15,500 square-foot Nuwu Cannabis Marketplace is on a 2.5-acre parcel next to the Las Vegas Paiute Tribal Mini Mart, 1225 North Main Street, north of Washington Avenue.

 Info NuWu Cannabis Marketplace, (702) 844-2707